kinostl/GBS-Plugin---Menu-With-States/README.md

 ## Menu Scene Type

 The actual plugin.
 Copy this into your plugins folder if you want to use it, or grab it from the repository after its been merged in.
+You can also get a zip of the plugin itself from the Releases.

 ## Notebook